 Visualizing the results

-but you can also build visualizations of your queries and use them to populate custom dashboards.
+By default, your query will return a table of results, but you can also build visualizations of your queries and use them to populate custom dashboards.

-- Click the Draw button to re-draw your visualization using from your query results and visualization settings.
+Click the DRAW button to re-draw your visualization using from your query results and visualization settings

 Pivoting your data

-You can even summarize your data using the Pivot Table feature on the query results page.
+You can even summarize your data using the pivot table feature on the query results page.

-Click the Pivot Table button then select the Row, Column and Data Fields you wish to pivot on.
+Click the PIVOT TABLE button then select the row, column and data fields you wish to pivot on.

-then adding additional plots for each of the stacked groups or choosing the ALL COLUMNS option in the first plot
+You can then build stacked chart visualizations by clicking the Stacked checkbox on the Chart Setup page then adding additional plots for each of the stacked groups or choosing the ALL COLUMNS option in the first plot.

-After saving your Data Mining query you can finally add it to a Custom Dashboard by dragging your query into one of the panels on the custom dashboard editor.
+After saving your Data Mining query you can add it to a Custom Dashboard by dragging your query into one of the panels on the custom dashboard editor.
 Then you can choose whether the query will be displayed as a table or chart by selecting the appropriate option.